 Creation of DDS QoS policies.
 DQML allows developers to create the QoS policies involved with QoS policy configuration.
 DQML supports the 22 DDS policies that can be associated with entities to provide the required QoS along with the attributes, the appropriate ranges of values, and defaults.
-As shown in Figure 3, DQML ameliorates the variability complexity of specifying (1) valid associations between QoS policies and DDS entities and (2) valid QoS policy parameters, parameter types, and values (including default values).
+DQML ameliorates the variability complexity of specifying (1) valid associations between QoS policies and DDS entities and (2) valid QoS policy parameters, parameter types, and values (including default values).